anniezh12/anniezh12.github.io/_posts/2018-05-16-setting_up_devise_in_10_steps.markdown

 #### **Step 5**.

-` run rake db:migrate` (It will create a users table with attributes username and email, to add anyother simply add them in users table in migration)
+` run rake db:migrate` (It will create a users table with attributes username and email, to add any other simply add them in users table in migration before this step)

 #### **Step 6**.